Frequently Asked Questions

 Counseling and Psychological Services (CPS) provides a variety of mental health care services to all students at Princeton.
 They are particularly sensitive to the stresses of undergraduate life and the many academic and social pressures that you may encounter in your years at Princeton.
 You may contact CPS directly for an appointment by calling 609-258-3285.

 What should I do if my problems are not “serious”?

 Each year, about 1000 students use Counseling and Psychological Services (CPS) for both individual and group counseling; about 40% of undergraduates use the services sometime during their years at Princeton.
 It’s not a sign of weakness to take advantage of the resources on campus that are available to you.
 Students turn to CPS to cope with a wide range of problems, and you are encouraged to come in to discuss any type of concern — roommate difficulties, loneliness, lack of self-confidence, procrastination, sexual orientation and gender identity concerns, grief or cultural/ethnic issues.

 Does anyone find out that I’ve been to counseling?

 Any counseling that you seek out for yourself will remain completely confidential.
-If you discuss your situation with your dean, director of studies or director of student life, they too are bound by the rules of student privacy to maintain your confidentiality at the highest level.
+If you discuss your situation with your dean, assistant dean or director of student life, they too are bound by the rules of student privacy to maintain your confidentiality at the highest level.
 No information about visits to CPS may be released to deans, parents or professors without your explicit permission.

 What do I do if I have a physical or psychological disability?